globalwordnet/gwadoc/README.md

 Note: if you installed the requirements in a virtual environment make sure you activate it before building the documentation.

+On github, the documentation is automatically made when there is a commit to the master branch and pushed to the gh-pages branch.

 # Contributing

 Please add to the documentation using restructured text in the files in